-Tofu was first used in Chinese cooking over 2000 years and has now become a staple for vegetarian and vegan western cooking as it boosts an impressive nutritional value, being high in protein + calcium and low in fat + sodium and iron.
+Tofu was first used in Chinese cooking over 2000 years and has now become a staple for vegetarian and vegan Western cooking as it boosts an impressive nutritional value, being high in protein + calcium and low in fat + sodium and iron.
 Tofu is made from curdled soya milk.

 Tofu is so versatile you can pretty much do anything with it.
 And while plain tofu can look unexciting and bland, cooked tofu is full of wonderful flavours and textures.
-The secret of unleashing its greatness is in it preparation and/or cooking.
-Tofu absorbs flavours of the other foods it is being cooked with, which makes it a great candidate for marinades, stews, stir-fries etc… Tofu can also substitute cream, eggs and cheese.
+The secret of unleashing its greatness is in its preparation and/or cooking.
+Tofu absorbs the flavours of the other foods it is being cooked with, which makes it a great candidate for marinades, stews, stir-fries etc… Tofu can also substitute cream, eggs and cheese.

 Types Of Tofu

 Plain Tofu (Firm or Extra Firm) This is the most common type of tofu.
 You will find it in the refrigerated aisle.
-It is packed with water so do not forget to drain in before use.
+It is packed with water so do not forget to drain it before use.

 Flavoured / Marinated Tofu Flavoured and marinated tofu can also be found in the refrigerated aisle.
 The choice is ever increasing from flavours such as smoked, herbs, olives, tomatoes, chilli, garlic, ginger etc…

 Silken Tofu Silken tofu is usually available in the Asian / Specialty aisle and is packaged in sterile containers (similar to tetra pak).
 It is soft and silky and has a pudding-like quality.